Jeff-Rowell/Software-Projects/README.md

 have the necessary programming skills.

 I'm really excited to help out a widely used telecommunicatons and mass media company.
-I would love to be able to say I work at Charter Comminications as a Cyber Security Engineer.
+I would love to be able to say I work at Charter as a Cyber Security Engineer.